 The main areas to be careful when applying creams are the eyes and face.
 Just be cautious not to get any product near the eye area and once applied make sure the cream has had time to soak into the skin before you allow your pup to lick; monitor them until the cream has dried.

-What Else can I do to Protect my Dog in the Summer?
+What Else Cat I Do To Protect my Dog in the Summer?

 We all like to be outside in the summer and it is the same for our dogs.
 It’s really important to provide them with access to shelter from the Sun’s rays and plenty of fresh water.
 Pets, like humans, are susceptible to heat stroke, so making sure they stay as cool as possible and hydrated will ensure they remain comfortable and healthy in the hotter months.

 As well as applying sun cream, you could try one or two of our warm weather accessories.
 The Swamp Cooler Cooling Vest and Cooling Mat are both designed specifically for hot weather.
-There is also the option of a Ruff & Tumble drying coat which, when not being used to dry your dog down, can be soaked in cold water to help cool down your pet in hot weather.
+There is also the option of a L&L Drying Coat which, when not being used to dry your dog down, can be soaked in cold water to help cool down your pet in hot weather.

 So make the most of the Summer months; apply sunscreen, ensure your pup drinks plenty of water and enjoy your day trips and holidays in health.
 We’d love to hear what sunscreens and lotions you use on your four-legged friends.
 Send us a message to our e-mail or on social media.
 If you send us a picture along with your comment we might just feature you on Facebook or Instagram!
 Equally, if you have any questions; about something covered here or something more general, don’t hesitate to get in touch.
 We are always happy to help in any way we can.